Updated June 2023

 Specific users have a narrow search intent and don’t deviate from this, whereas an exhaustive user may have a wider scope around a specific topic or topics.
 Search queries can also have multiple meanings, and can generally be classified into three types:

-- That the query has a single dominant interpretation
+• That the query has a single dominant interpretation

-- That the query has a number of common interpretations
+• That the query has a number of common interpretations

-- That the query has some minor interpretations
+• That the query has some minor interpretations

-- That the query possesses all of the above
+• That the query possesses all of the above

 Queries can then also be classified further as Do, Know, and Go.

-- Do – transactional queries
+• Do – transactional queries

-- Know – informational queries
+• Know – informational queries

-- Go – navigational queries
+• Go – navigational queries

-This then goes back to a statement I made earlier, that it’s not longer about ranking one to ten on the first page of Google anymore.
+This then goes back to a statement I made earlier, that it’s no longer about ranking one to ten on the first page of Google anymore.
 As Google has gotten better at understanding the meaning behind keywords, it understands there can be multiple intents.

-As a result, page one is not a linear one to ten, and can’t be achieved through just technical, content and backlinks alone – you need to factor in intent as part of your core strategy.
+As a result, page one is not a linear one to ten, and can’t be achieved through just technical, content, and backlinks alone – you need to factor in intent as part of your core strategy.

 Further Reading: